astibal/socle/README.md

 # DEVELOPMENT ROADMAP #

-## 0.4.0 branch - stable ##
+## 0.4.0 branch - stable
 * stabilize/fix code, cleanups
 * documentation and examples improvements
 * no more changes, unless it's necessary

-## 0.5.0 branch - testing ##
+## 0.5.0 branch - testing
 * more SSL debugs with
   *SSL_set_msg_callback*  -- can be used to obtain state information for SSL objects created from ctx during connection setup and use
   *SSL_set_info_callback*  -- can be used to define a message callback function cb for observing all SSL/TLS protocol messages

+* shapers
+  implement *bucket system* to be used by proxy hierarchy

+* DTLS support
+  implement DTLSCom, DTLSMitmCom class to proxy also DTLS traffic

 * Repository is owned by Ales Stibal <astib@mag0.net>